vincecampanale/blog/_posts/2017-08-01-first-two-weeks-vim.markdown

 3) Press enter.
 ```

-How cool is that?! `d` tells Vim I want to delete something.
+So what's happening here? `d` tells Vim I want to delete something.
 It then patiently waits for me to tell it what to delete (so polite).
 I say to Vim, `2w` (read: two words) and poof, they're gone.
 That move there shows the power of Vim.
 Each of these keys does something on its own and lets you run with Vim.
 Combine them, and you can fly.

 #### Tip 6

 Yesterday, I called it VIM.
 I called it that in the title too.
-I won't change it for the sake of preserving my growth as a Vim user.
+I won't change it for the sake of preserving my growth as a Vimmer.
 TIL, it's supposed to be "Vim", like "Jim".
 From [`:help pronounce`](http://vimhelp.appspot.com/intro.txt.html#pronounce):
 ```
 Vim is pronounced as one word, like Jim, not vi-ai-em.
 It's written with a